lidofinance/lido-dao/docs/node-operator-manual.md

 ### The fee

 The fee is taken as a percentage from Beacon chain rewards at the moment the Oracles report those rewards.
-Oracles do that once in a while — the exact period is decided by DAO members via the voting process.
+Oracles do that once in a while—the exact period is decided by the DAO members via the voting process.

 The total fee percentage, as well as the percentage that goes to all Node Operators, is also decided by the DAO voting and can be changed during the lifetime of the DAO.
-The Node Operators part of the fee is distributed between the active Node Operators proportionally to the number of validators that each Node Operator runs.
+The Node Operators’ part of the fee is distributed between the active Node Operators proportionally to the number of validators that each Node Operator runs.

 > For example, if Oracles report that the protocol has received 10 Ether as a reward, the fee
-> percentage that goes to Operators is `1%`, and there are two active Node Operators, running
+> percentage that goes to Operators is `10%`, and there are two active Node Operators, running
 > `2` and `8` validators, respectively, then the first operator will receive `0.2` StETH, the
 > second — `0.8` StETH.

 The fee is nominated in StETH, a liquid version of ETH2 token introduced by the Lido protocol.
 The tokens correspond 1:1 to the Ether that the token holder would be able get by burning their StETH if transfers were already enabled in the Beacon chain.
-At any time point, the total amount of StETH tokens corresponds to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.
+At any time point, the total amount of StETH tokens is equal to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.

 When a user submits Ether to the pool, they get the same amount of freshly-minted StETH tokens.
-When reward is received on the ETH2 side, each StETH holder's balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee, [which is taken by minting new StETH tokens] to the fee recipients.
+When reward is received on the ETH2 side, each StETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new StETH tokens] to the fee recipients.

 > For example, if the reward has increased the total amount of protocol-controlled Ether by `10%`,
-> and the total protocol fee percentage is `1%`, then each token holder's balance will grow by
+> and the total protocol fee percentage is `10%`, then each token holder’s balance will grow by
-> approximately `9.9%`, and `1%` of the reward will be forwarded to the treasury, insurance fund
+> approximately `9.09%`, and `10%` of the reward will be forwarded to the treasury, insurance fund
 > and Node Operators.

 One side effect of this is that you, as a Node Operator, will continue receiving the percentage of protocol rewards even after you stop actively validating, if you chose to hold StETH received as a fee.

-[which is taken by minting new StETH tokens]: https://github.com/lidofinance/lido-dao/blob/a2e93ba/contracts/0.4.24/Lido.sol#L566
+[minting new StETH tokens]: https://github.com/lidofinance/lido-dao/blob/971ac8f/contracts/0.4.24/Lido.sol#L576

 ## Operations HOWTO